Southwest Zone

 COOPER CREEK RESERVOIR: Rainbow trout, bass, bluegill, yellow perch, crappie

-Rougher weather/waves warrant caution when fishing along the jetties, however, some rockfish can still be caught around the jetties in the lower Coos Bay estuary, but you may need to move around to several spots to find actively biting fish.
+Rougher weather and sneaker wave warnings warrant caution when fishing along the jetties, however, some rockfish can be caught around the jetties in the lower Coos Bay estuary, but you may need to move around to several spots to find actively biting fish.
 Best fishing is typically near slack tides with good fishing one day and fair fishing the next.
 A jig fished with a twister tail trailer is always a good option to catch bottom fish.

-With caution to choose a day when surf is minimal it is possible that a few striped surfperch may be caught around the jetties with a few red-tail surfperch being available along the ocean beaches like Horsefall Beach.
+Choose a day when the surf is not at a dangerous level, and it is possible to catch a few striped perch around the jetties.
+Redtailed surfperch are available along beaches like Horsefall Beach and Whiskey Run.
 Anglers have the best success fishing with sand shrimp near the bottom.
-Last updated 01/07/26
+Last updated 03/231/26

 STARTING IMMEDIATELY THERE MAY BE A TEMPORARY DOCK MOORED TO THE CHANDLER BRIDGE TO ALLOW FOR BRIDGE MAINTENANCE.
 BOATERS IN THIS REACH OF RIVER NEED TO BE AWARE OF THIS BOATING RISK.

-COQUILLE RIVER BASIN: trout, striped bass, smallmouth bass
+COQUILLE RIVER BASIN: trout, striped bass, steelhead, smallmouth bass

-Striped bass fishing in the lower Coquille has slowed substantially and very few anglers pursue this species this time of year due to high and muddy flows.
-If a week or two of dry weather returns and the river clears an occasional fish might be caught using nightcrawler or 1/3 of an anchovy/herring bait on the bottom.
-Use of a sliding line through a three way swivel or swivel stopper with drop lead is popular.
+Striped bass fishing in the lower Coquille has slowed substantially and very few anglers pursue this species this time of year due to cold water, in addition to high and muddy flows.
+An occasional fish might be caught using nightcrawler or 1/3 of an anchovy/herring bait on the bottom.
+Use of a sliding line through a three-way swivel or swivel stopper with drop lead is popular.

 Smallmouth bass are essentially dormant in the winter throughout the Coquille River and main tributaries due to cooler water temps and lower metabolism.
-Spearfishing closed October 31st.
-Bait fishing for smallmouth remains open in tidewater locations and the S.F.
-Coquille River and where steelhead fishing is open.
-Fishing will be very very slow.
-Either bait on the bottom or artificial grubs/worms worked very slowly are the best bet .
-Hardcore anglers may entice a smallmouth bass to bite in the tidewater reaches upstream of Coquille, with bait on the bottom.
-Higher river flows are expected to continue through January 12th and the ability to catch smallmouth during higher water will be minimal There is no limit for smallmouth bass, which are destructive to salmon fry production.
-Last updated 01/07/26
+Spearfishing closed on October 31.
+Bait fishing for smallmouth remains open in tidewater locations and the Coquille River S.F. and where steelhead fishing is open.
+Fishing will be very slow; however, recent warm weather will bring a few fish into feeding mode.
+Either bait on the bottom or artificial grubs/worms worked very slowly are the best bet.
+Hardcore anglers may entice a small mouth bass to bite in the tidewater reaches upstream of Coquille, with bait on the bottom.
+There is no limit for smallmouth bass, which are destructive to salmon fry production.
+Last updated 03/31/26

-For any questions on Salmon Fishing in the Coos or Coquille please call the Charleston office at 541-888-5515 (dial zero at the answer of the machine).
+For any questions on Salmon Fishing in the Coos or Coquille please call the Charleston office at (541) 888-5515 *dial zero when the machine picks up.

 DIAMOND LAKE: Trout